Sonic2kDBS/long_term_memory/README.md

 ## Migration of old memories from the forked repository to the LTM S2k version.
 The LTM S2k version will not touch existing memories from the old repository.

-But you can migrate existing memories to the S2k version.
+But you can migrate existing memories to the S2k version easily.

 If you don't have or want to migrate old memories, a new database will be created.